Xilinx/Vitis_Libraries/vision/docs/src/include/isp_aio_api.rst

    a full IR data image.

--  **Auto Exposure Compensation (AEC):** This module automatically attempts to correct the exposure level of captured image and also improves contrast of the image.
+-  **Auto Exposure Compensation (AEC):** This module automatically attempts to correct the exposure level of the captured image and also improve the contrast of the image.

 -  **Black Level Correction (BLC):** This module corrects the black and white levels of the overall image.
 Black level leads to the whitening of image in dark regions and perceived loss of overall contrast.

--  **Bad Pixel Correction (BPC):** This module removes defective/bad pixels from an image sensor resulting from of manufacturing faults or variations in pixel voltage levels based on temperature or exposure.
+-  **Bad Pixel Correction (BPC):** This module removes defective/bad pixels from an image sensor resulting from manufacturing faults or variations in pixel voltage levels based on temperature or exposure.

--  **Degamma:** This module linearizes the input from sensor in order to facilitate ISP processing that operates on linear domain.
+-  **Degamma:** This module linearizes the input from the sensor in order to facilitate ISP processing that operates on the linear domain.

 -  **Lens Shading Correction (LSC):** This module corrects the darkening toward the edge of the image caused by camera lens limitations.
 This darkening